usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 In medical care facilities, all public and common use areas must be accessible.
 In general purpose hospitals, and in psychiatric and detoxification facilities, 10 percent of patient bedrooms and toilets must be accessible.
 The required percentage is 100 percent for special facilities treating conditions that affect mobility, and 50 percent for long-term facilities and nursing homes.
 There are special, less stringent requirements for alterations.

 ### III-7.8400 Business and mercantile (ADAAG §7).

-1. Sales and service counters with cash registers: At least one of each type of sales or service counter where a cash register is located must be accessible.Accessible counters must be dispersed throughout the facility.
+1. Sales and service counters with cash registers: At least one of each type of sales or service counter where a cash register is located must be accessible.
+Accessible counters must be dispersed throughout the facility.
 Auxiliary counters are permissible in alterations.

 #### Are frozen food and deli counters covered?